-Annually, the Jets host a 46-team high school 11-ON football tournament presented by Nike.
-The event occurs at the Atlantic Health Jets Training Center over three days in June and is comprised of both a traditional 7on7 tournament, as well as a linemen challenge.
+The Jets host a 48-team high school Nike 11-ON football tournament fueled by Gatorade.
+The event occurs at the Atlantic Health Jets Training Center and is comprised of both a traditional 7v7 tournament, as well as a linemen challenge.
 The tournament is free of charge to all schools and participants receive a complimentary pair of Jets branded shorts and 11-ON shirts, courtesy of the Jets and Nike.
-The 7on7 and linemen challenge champions are invited to Jets home game and honored on-field prior to kickoff.
+The 7v7 and linemen challenge champions are invited to Jets home game and honored on-field prior to kickoff.
 Information for the 11-ON Tournament is made available in early spring.
-If interested in participating, please email firstname.lastname@example.org.
+If interested in participating, please email email@example.com.

 In 2001, the New York Jets formed a community partnership with the Public Schools Athletic League (PSAL) to provide support to New York City public school football programs.
 Through an annual matching grant from the NFL Foundation, the New York Jets now donate $100,000 to PSAL football programs.
 The funding offsets the cost of reconditioning every student-athletes' helmet and has helped to create 15 new and developmental football teams.
 Beyond these grants, the Jets support the PSAL in a variety of other ways including honoring the PSAL football champions at a home game during the NFL season.

-For 10 weeks during the football season, the Jets and Gatorade present the High School Coach of the Week award to a coach in the tri-state area.
-This coach serves the best interests of the game through the teaching of sound football fundamentals, the motivation of young players to achieve, and the promotion of youth football by way of dedication to his community, his school and his student-athletes.
-Gatorade and the Jets award each winner with a $2,000 check for their high school's football program.
-In addition to the weekly award, a Coach of the Year is selected at the end of the high school season and awarded $4,000.
+For 10 weeks during the football season, the Jets will announce a High School Coach of the Week for a coach in the tri-state area.
+This coach serves the best interests of the game through the teaching of sound football fundamentals, the motivation of young players to achieve, and the promotion of youth football by way of dedication to their community, their school and their student-athletes.
+Each week the winner is awarded a $1,000 grant for their high school's football program.
+In addition to the weekly award, a Coach of the Year is selected at the end of the high school season and awarded $2,000.
 All winners are honored on-field during a Jets regular season home game.

 Through collaboration we can create change.
 The New York Jets have a powerful platform to condemn racial injustices in America and we will use it.
 Simply put, Black lives matter.
 The opportunity to create a better, united community in this country cannot be lost.
 We encourage all to join us as we take a stance against these societal inequities.